- Black bear archery and crossbow season is Sept. 30 – December 31, 2023.

 No, the special permit season for bear dog hunters was discontinued in 2016.

-Q. What is the bag and season limits on black bears?
+Q. What are the bag and season limits on black bears?

 Q. Is it legal to hunt bears during the buck firearms season?

-Yes, all 51 counties that are open to buck firearm hunting will have a bear season on both public and private land where prior application for a permit is not required.
+This depends on the county you want to hunt in.
+There are 42 counties or parts thereof that are open to buck firearm hunting will have a bear season on both public and private land where prior application for a permit is not required.
 All bear hunters must possess a Bear Damage Stamp (DS) to hunt bears, except hunters exempt from having to purchase one, i.e., resident landowners.

 BEAR SEASONS – YOUTH/CLASS Q/CLASS XS BEAR SEASON